RandyFoo07/git-notes/README.md

 Pull changes from the original repsository to the local cloned repository
 5. `$ git push origin master`
 Push changes to the master branch of the forked repository
-6. Click **Pull Request** button in the forked repository to request changes to be pulled into original repository
+6. Click **Pull Request** button in the forked repository to request changes to be pulled into the original repository

 <br>
 <br>